Tips for Protecting Your Dog’s Paws in the Winter

 A small white and brown dog wearing a black coat and red and gray striped booties while standing in the snow.

 Booties are the best way to protect your dog’s paws in the winter.
-If you’re not familiar with dog booties, they are basically just like people’s shoes but made specifically for dogs and their paw size.
-There are many types of dog booties and it may take some trial and error to find the best ones for your dog.
+If you’re not familiar with dog booties, they are basically just like people’s shoes, but made specifically for dogs and their paw size.
+There are many types of booties, and it may take some trial and error to find the best ones for your dog.

 Regular grooming helps by keeping the fur between the toes short.
-This reduces the chances of salt or other things getting stuck between their toes during the wintertime and causing them pain.
+This reduces the chances of salt or other things getting stuck between their toes during the winter walks and causing them pain.
+Keeping the fur short also helps prevent snow clumps from forming and makes it easier to check between toes for any issues.

 If you choose not to use dog booties (or your dog refuses to keep them on), make sure they get regular grooming to help keep their paws in good condition.

-Keep a towel by the door and wipe their paws off when they come in from outside.
-This will help to reduce how much salt and other bad things is being licked off their paws later on.
-It also helps get any snow off of them so you don’t get wet floors as the snow melts.
+Keep a towel by the door and wipe paws off when they come in from outside.
+This will help to reduce how much salt and other bad things are being licked off their paws later on.
+It also helps get any snow off of them, so you don’t get wet floors as the snow melts.
+This routine helps keep paws clean and free from irritants.

 Paw balm

 Paw balm helps to protect your dog’s paws during the winter months.
-It helps prevent damage from the cold and salt and also helps to moisturize your dog’s paws, making them healthier and more comfortable.
+It helps prevent damage from the cold and salt and also helps to moisturize paw pads, making them healthier and more comfortable.
 You can buy paw balm at most pet supply stores or online at Chewy or Amazon.

 If you are more of a DIYer, you can make your own paw balm with this recipe.